RelevantResearch/penelopeanthias/README.md

 Website for Penelope Anthias.

 ## Theme
-I'd like to use this theme for Penelope: https://jekyllthemes.io/theme/priam-portfolio-jekyll-theme.
 See the visual mock-up in Github repo for homepage images.
+(Theme undecided.)

 ## Website Structure